 4. Refer back to your goals

-Talking with a coach is a great way to talk through a situation and find your power.
-A coaching session is a safe place for you to work through your choices and find your power.
+Talking with a third party is a great way to discuss a situation and find your power.
+Your session is a safe place to work through your experience and connect with what matters to you most.